mgax/MagicFolder/README.rst

 back a list of changes made by other clients.

 Synchronization happens over SSH and is invoked manually.
-Don't think about touching any file during a sync because you will *lose your data*.
+Don't think about touching any file during a sync because you **will** lose your data.

+Usually files will be smoothly added and removed by clients, but if there is a conflict, MagicFolder will rename one of the versions.
+You should best know to solve the conflict; when you're done, simply remove the extra file.

 Issues and caveats
 ------------------